Mozambique: Risk Assessment

 Business Climate Rating

-- Favorable geographic location: long coastline, proximity to southern African markets
+- Favorable geographical location: long coastline, proximity to the South African market

-- Significant mineral (coal), agricultural and hydroelectric resources
+- Significant mineral (coal), agricultural, and hydroelectric potential

-- Huge offshore gas field discovered in 2010
+- Huge offshore gas fields discovered in 2010

-- Under-diversified; dependent on commodity prices (aluminium, coal)
+- Weak diversification; dependent on commodity prices (aluminum, coal)

 - Inadequate transport and port infrastructure, which constrains the country’s commodity export capacities